Your Next Station is a website that provides useful information to newcomers who are settling down their home in Canada

 Next Steps

-1. Conduct 1 round of usability studies to see if the pain points users experienced have been resolved
+• Perform a single round of usability studies to assess whether the pain points identified by users have been effectively addressed and resolved.